hotspotty/documentation/docs/hotspotty-workspace/tax-reporting.md

 sidebar_position: 7
 ---

-# Tax reporting
+# Export hotspot rewards
+## Export hotspot rewards to a csv file
-With Hotspotty you can generate hotspot earnings reports for tax purposes.
+With Hotspotty you can generate hotspot rewards files.

 From your workspace navigate to the hotspot tab.
 From there you've two ways to generate a reward earnings report.